 Obtaining a Wetland Permit

-Any activity proposed within 100 feet of Wetland Resource Areas (wetlands, ponds, intermittent streams) or 200 feet from perennial (year-round) streams must be reviewed and permitted by the Natick Conservation Commission (NCC).
+Any activity proposed within 100 feet of Wetland Resource Areas (wetlands, ponds, intermittent streams) or 200 feet from perennial (year-round) streams must be reviewed and permitted by the Natick Conservation Commission (NCC) under State and local laws.

 In addition, the NCC enforces: